Deuthlon Power Drag Grease | 30 ml

 • Brake systems with suitable drag grease

-For fast-rotating parts such as spool bearings or line guide rollers, reel oil is usually used instead.
+For fast-rotating parts such as spool bearings or line rollers, reel oil is usually used instead.

-In many cases, ball bearings are lubricated with roller oil, especially when the goal is to achieve as free a rotation as possible.
+In many cases, ball bearings are lubricated with reel oil, especially when the freest possible rotation is desired.

 However, there are exceptions.
-Some stainless steel ball bearings or heavy-duty bearings come pre-greased from the factory.
+Some stainless steel ball bearings or heavy-duty bearings are already greased at the factory.
 Here, grease provides:

 • better protection against corrosion